Our Story

 The Regrainery started like a lot of companies do—from a garage, and from a big dream.

-That year I was also getting married, and I had been wanting to build something special for the ceremony.
-Eventually, a goal surfaced.
-I decided to build a backdrop for us to stand before while taking our vows.
-Not exactly sure where to start, I hopped on Craigslist and found a cheap saw, and the next day I visited a local salvage store and found a beautifully filthy bundle of 1x6 sub-flooring, likely pried up from a recently deconstructed home.
+Not exactly sure where to start, I hopped on Craigslist and found a cheap saw, and the next day I visited a local salvage store and found a wonderfully filthy bundle of 1x6 sub-flooring, likely pried up from a recently deconstructed home.

 Reclaimed Fir coffee table built for a friend, 2016.